 Where can I park my carsharing vehicle?

-Can I park my carshare vehicle in any carshare spot?
+Can I park my carsharing vehicle in any carsharing spot?

-No. Each traditional carsharing vehicle has one designated parking space.
-Other carsharing spots must remain available for other carshare users.
-If you are using the vehicle you will be responsible for parking it legally.
+No. Each reserved-space carsharing vehicle has its own designated parking space.
+Only the carsharing vehicle designated to park in that space should park there.
+If you are using the vehicle, you will be responsible for parking it legally.
 Contact service providers for specific parking details.

 What happens if I need assistance with the vehicle?

-Carsharing providers offer 24-hour customer service.
-If you need assistance, contact your service provider for help.
+Carsharing companies offer 24-hour customer service.
+If you need assistance with the vehicle, please contact your service provider for help.

-How can carsharing create more parking for everyone in my neighborhood?
+How does carsharing affect parking in my neighborhood?